 Emergency management provides coaches, trainers, and other related personnel with the essential information they need to properly respond in the event of injury or emergency.
-As a coach and personal trainer, knowing how to assess and handle an emergency situation is critical; proper emergency response will increase the chance of survival.
+Knowing how to assess and handle an emergency situation is critical; proper emergency response will increase the chance of survival.
 The Emergency Action Plan is a necessary component for personnel to understand their role in the event that an athlete or client is injured.
 All personnel should be prepared to react to an injury, know to file an incident report, and always document any extenuating circumstances.

 Preparedness can make the difference between life and death.
 An EAP defines the standard of care for the management of emergencies in sports and fitness facilities and allows all personnel to understand their role when an emergency arises.

-The experts at Robson Forensic are frequently retained to conduct investigations when individuals are injured at health clubs and fitness facilities.
+The experts at Robson Forensic are frequently retained to conduct investigations when individuals are injured at health clubs, school facilities, and other fitness facilities.
 The scope of our investigations will typically include an analysis of how the incident happened, the condition of the equipment and environment in which it occurred, and the way the facility managed the emergency situation.

 submit an inquiry to discuss your case with an expert.